Dorisqi/foodie-connector/backend/api-doc.md

 **Response Body:**
 ```
 {
+    "message": "Validation failed.",
+    "data": {
+        "email": [
-    "message": "The email has already been taken."
+            "The email has already been taken."
+        ]
+    }
 }
 ```
 #### **Status Code: 422**